Preimplantation genetic diagnosis: PCR

 Kary Mullis conceived PCR in 1985 as an in vitro simplified reproduction of the in vivo process of DNA replication.
 Taking advantage of the chemical properties of DNA and the availability of thermostable DNA polymerases, PCR allows for the enrichment of a DNA sample for a certain sequence.
 PCR provides the possibility to obtain a large quantity of copies of a particular stretch of the genome, making further analysis possible.
 It is a highly sensitive and specific technology, which makes it suitable for all kinds of genetic diagnosis, including PGD.
 Currently, many different variations exist on the PCR itself, as well as on the different methods for the posterior analysis of the PCR products.

-When using PCR in PGD, one is faced with a problem that is inexistent in routine genetic analysis: the minute amounts of available genomic DNA.
+When using PCR in PGD, one is faced with a problem that is nonexistent in routine genetic analysis: the minute amounts of available genomic DNA.
 As PGD is performed on single cells, PCR has to be adapted and pushed to its physical limits, and use the minimum amount of template possible: which is one strand.
 This implies a long process of fine-tuning of the PCR conditions and a susceptibility to all the problems of conventional PCR, but several degrees intensified.
 The high number of needed PCR cycles and the limited amount of template makes single-cell PCR very sensitive to contamination.
 Another problem specific to single-cell PCR is the allele drop out (ADO) phenomenon.
 It consists of the random non-amplification of one of the alleles present in a heterozygous sample.
 ADO seriously compromises the reliability of PGD as a heterozygous embryo could be diagnosed as affected or unaffected depending on which allele would fail to amplify.
 This is particularly concerning in PGD for autosomal dominant disorders, where ADO of the affected allele could lead to the transfer of an affected embryo.

 Several PCR-based assays have been developed for various diseases like the triplet repeat genes associated with myotonic dystrophy and fragile X in single human somatic cells, gametes and embryos.